adap/flower/doc/source/quickstart_mxnet.rst

         val_data = mx.io.NDArrayIter(mnist["test_data"], mnist["test_label"], batch_size)
         return train_data, val_data

 Define the training and loss with MXNet.
-We train the model by looping over the dataset, measure the corresponding loss and optimize it.
+We train the model by looping over the dataset, measure the corresponding loss, and optimize it.

 .. code-block:: python